IBMResearch/jlocke/README.md

 #### Adding more parameters

-Apart from the ones included by Express you can attach to the `req` object some useful ones to allow tracing:
+Apart from the ones included by Express you can attach to the `req` the user ID to allow tracing:

-- `requestId` (string) - Request identifier.
 - `userId` (string) - User identifier.

 Example [here](https://github.com/IBMResearch/jlocke-express-middleware/blob/master/test/acceptance.js#L68).